 Aces are pretty.
 But if you can’t get committed preflop then it’s better to play them slow.
 Omaha is a game where pairs rarely win at showdown.
 Even if your aces are the best hand, it’s often very difficult to get them to showdown to find out.
 If you’re marking yourself with aces they better be very good aces like A A J 10 - in other words aces with something to go along with them.
 Otherwise you’re going to allow your opponents to play perfect against you while you’re stuck in the dark.

 Omaha, even more than Hold’em, is a swingy game.
 You have to be able to keep your cool in the face of extreme variance.
 If you go on tilt easily it might not be the game for you.
 When you lose control of your emotions you lose control of your ability to make winning decisions.
 If you take a few beats you have to be able to take a step back and realize that you may be tilting.
 If you’re not in control of your emotions you should close all your games and take a break.
 If you don’t recognize the symptoms you can blow week’s worth of hard grinding in just a few orbits.
-Stay in control and play winning poker, that’s always your number one goal.
+Staying in control and knowing how to solve poker tilt in order to play winning poker, that’s always your number one goal.